vladbph/cymatix-doc/README.md

     ```
     Unless `bi_lstm` is enabled, model will not be able to tell that in first case `ABC` refers to a `pizza type` and in second, to `pizza toppings`.
 It is sort of look ahead.
 There is an alternative though - enable convolutional layer.

-- Confidence level.
+- Training confidence level.
 By default, `0.9` - 90%.
-Level to consider inference reliable.
-If infered intent has lower probability, it will be replaced with `error_intent` if it is set.
+Level to consider inference reliable during training.
+If infered intent has lower probability, it will be replaced with `error_intent`, if it is set.
     ```
-    "confidence":0.9
+    "train_confidence":0.9
+    ```

+- Prediction confidence level.
+By default, `0.9` - 90%.
+Level to consider inference reliable during prediction.
+If infered intent has lower probability, it will be replaced with `error_intent`, if it is set.
+    ```
+    "pred_confidence":0.9
     ```
 - Learning rate value.
 By default, `0.01`.
     ```